eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 1. Choose a new execution client

 - Reconfigure the stack, either with `nano .env` or `./ethd config`, and choose a new execution client and the same consensus client.
+- Optional: If you set the advanced option `EL_EXTRAS` in `.env`, edit it to conform to the parameters of the new client.
 - `./ethd up`
 - `./ethd logs -f execution` and verify it started sync